fanlumaster/LinuxCppTemplate/README.md

 # About

-This is a template for C++ in Windows.
+This is a template for C++ in Arch Linux.

 I use the tool chains below: